Griffith Building

-The Griffith Building, also known as the Griffith Piano Company Building, is located at 605-607 Broad Street by Military Park in the city of Newark in Essex County, New Jersey, United States.
-It was built in 1927 and was added to the National Register of Historic Places on May 24, 1984, for its significance in architecture, commerce, and music.
+The Griffith Building, also known as the Griffith Piano Company Building, is a high-rise located at 605-607 Broad Street by Military Park in the city of Newark in Essex County, New Jersey, United States.
+It was built in 1927 to serve as headquarters of the Griffith Piano Company and the Griffith Foundation, and was added to the National Register of Historic Places on May 24, 1984, for its significance in architecture, commerce, and music.
 It was added as a contributing property to the Military Park Commons Historic District on June 18, 2004.

+Site

+The building is located at 605-607 Broad Street, abutting the Hahne and Company department store on the left, and a two-story commercial building on the right.
+It overlooks Military Park, bordered by office high-rises and the prominent Robert Treat Hotel.